 Every business has at least one target audience — a key group of people who want or need the products it sells.
 These audiences are defined by standard factors, such as demographics and interests.
 Within those groups, though, are characteristics of shoppers that aren’t necessarily trackable by analytics software.

-In order to gain a real foothold online, you have to look beyond what Google tells you.
+To gain a real foothold online, you have to look beyond what Google tells you.
 For example, if wearable fitness trackers were marketed solely to 40-something men who were highly active, we wouldn’t have seen more than 23 million units shipped in the third quarter of 2016.
 Instead, savvy brands target both the young and old, the lazy and the fit, even those recovering from ailments.

 Some brands have brought schools and workplaces into the buying population.
 In short, multiple target audiences, each one marketed to by the right means, is why fitness bands and smart watches are sold in so many types of stores and to so many different kinds of consumers.